thechi0707/VanessaNishi.github.io/projects/gom.md

 shipping + other fees), whether they have paid, and their mailing addresses.
 I have to communicate clearly with my joiners so they know what I need from them and when, as well as giving them shippig updates.
 I also have to deal with any issues that arise, such as problems with customs, joiners having trouble making payments, etc. The most time-consuming part is sorting and packaging everyone's orders individually.
-Another reason to be organized is that you don't want to send the items to the wrong person.
+Another reason to be organized is that you don't want to send items to the wrong person.
 I often have to pay for packing supplies out of pocket.

 One the spreadsheets I've created in the past: